deathaplenty/Auramance/src/mechanics/aura.md

 Roll 1d20 for current Aura level

 ### Maximum
-maximum is always 20, unless the DM wants to change it, perhaps for a story-driven reason.
+maximum is always 20, unless the GM wants to change it, perhaps for a story-driven reason.

 ### Aura Regeneration
 Aura Regeneration is a fixed value based on moon phase.